Description: Explains WACC and how to calculate it

 The required rate of return on an equity investment also follows the same intuitive reasoning above.
 But this time there are three components.

 i.
 Risk Free rate of Interest

 The first is our old friend “the risk free rate of interest”

 The second is the market rate of return.
-This is the average return earned by the total market of equity securities.
-As calculating, updating and reviewing this calculation is a tough job we use proxies, like one can use the return on the S&P 500 Index (the Standard and Poor Index of 500 companies – the index tracks the performance of these 500 companies) to track the market rate of return.
+This is the average return the total market of equity securities earns.
+As calculating, updating and reviewing this calculation is a tough job we use proxies.
+For example, we can use the return on the S&P 500 Index to track the market rate of return.
+The Standard and Poor Index of 500 companies is the index that tracks the performance of these 500 companies.

 We now want to pull these three components together to get an idea of how to calculate the required rate of return for an equity investment.
 But first we need to define one more term